Harmonic tropical morphisms and approximation: Approximation of phase-tropical curves

 \begin{remark} Phase-tropical curves originally appeared as immersed objects in $\ttor$, obtained by degeneration of families of algebraic curves, see section $6.2$ in \cite{Mikh05}.
-Their abstract counterpart and associated morphisms appeared later in \cite{Mikhunpub}. \end{remark}
+Their abstract counterpart and associated morphisms were considered later in \cite{Mikhunpub}. \end{remark}

-\begin{proposition} Any phase-tropical morphism $\phi : V \rightarrow \big( \mathbb{C}^\ast \big)^m $ is uniquely determined by its underlying tropical morphism $ \pi_\phi : C \rightarrow \mathbb{R}^m$, up to a toric translation $(z_1, ..., z_m) \mapsto \big( b_1 z_1, ..., b_m z_m \big)$ on the target space. \end{proposition}
+\begin{proposition} Any phase-tropical morphism $\phi : V \rightarrow (\bC^\star)^m $ is uniquely determined by its underlying tropical morphism $ \pi_\phi : C \rightarrow \mathbb{R}^m$, up to a toric translation $(z_1, \dots, z_m) \mapsto \big( b_1 z_1, \dots, b_m z_m \big)$ on the target space. \end{proposition}